knpuniversity/symfony2-series/knpu/episode2/testing.rst

     }

-The ``assertEquals`` and ``assertContains`` methods come from PHPUnit, the library will actually run the test.
+The ``assertEquals`` and ``assertContains`` methods come from PHPUnit, the library that will actually run the test.

 Installing PHPUnit
 ------------------

-To run the test, we need PHPUnit: the de-facto PHP library for testing.
+To run the test, we need PHPUnit: the de-facto tool for testing.
 You can install it globally or locally in this project via Composer.
 For the global option, check out their docs.